jessekelighine/vindent.vim/README.md

 10 endfunction
 ```

-- If cursor is on line 3, `]5` moves it to line 3. (lines 2--3 is one block; line 6 is one block)
+- If cursor is on line 3, `]5` does not move it.   (lines 2--3 is one block; line 6 is one block)
 - If cursor is on line 9, `[5` moves it to line 8. (lines 8--9 is one block)
 - If cursor is on line 6, `]6` moves it to line 9. (lines 6--9 is one block, empty lines ignored)
-- If cursor is on line 3, `[6` moves it to line 3. (lines 2--3 is one block, more-indented lines not ignored)
+- If cursor is on line 6, `[6` does not move it.   (lines 2--3 is one block, more-indented lines not ignored)
 - If cursor is on line 2, `]7` moves it to line 6. (lines 2--6 is one block, more-indented lines ignored)
-- If cursor is on line 8, `[7` moves it to line 8. (lines 8--9 is one block, empty lines not ignored)
+- If cursor is on line 8, `[7` does not move it.   (lines 8--9 is one block, empty lines not ignored)
 - If cursor is on line 2, `]8` moves it to line 9. (lines 2--9 is one big block)
 - If cursor is on line 9, `[8` moves it to line 2.